pierzen/osm-contributor-stats/README.md

 Parameters
+The parameters should be the same for both functions since the file names for read / write are composed using the prefix and the from and to dates.

- team_from and team_to : team to use in the users array from_date to to_date : pair of dates for extraction min_lon, max_lon, min_lat, max_lat : these four parameters define the bbox zone to extract
+* team_from and team_to : team to use in the users array
+* from_date to to_date : pair of dates for extraction
+* min_lon, max_lon, min_lat, max_lat : these four parameters define the bbox zone to extract
-  prefix : prefix to use to name history files users : indicate the array of osm contributors to query.
-If no The file names will be composed using the prefix and the from and to dates.
+* prefix : prefix to use to name history files
+* users : indicate the array of osm contributors to query.
+If no

-## Example
+## Dependancies

-See Example-using-OsmContributorStats.py
+OsmApi.py Author Etienne Chové, source http://wiki.openstreetmap.org/wiki/PythonOsmApi
+OsmContributorStats.py class module Author Pierre Béland.
+This is en enhancement of a first script written by Sebastien Pierrel.
+Source https://github.com/pierzen/osm-contributor-stats/OsmContributorStats.py